Restorative Dentistry, Charleston, SC

 Root canals: If tooth decay is severe, the pulp at the center of your tooth

-places a special filling material in the tooth.
+places a temporary filling material in the tooth.
+Then you will return to Stone Family Dentistry for your crown.

 -